wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 ### 💡 Why This Matters

-The **audioRef** provides persistent storage for the audio element across component re-renders.
+The `audioRef` you just created provides persistent storage for the audio element across component re-renders.
 Without refs, you'd create a new audio element every time the component updates, causing audio to restart unexpectedly.

 <a id="implementing-audio-playback"></a>